-Farming men, women and workers often work long hours and need a lunchbox packed with healthy food to keep them fueled and energised for the farming task at hand.
+Farming men, women and workers often work long hours and need a lunchbox packed with healthy food to keep them fuelled and energised for the farming task at hand.
 At certain times of the year lunch is often eaten ‘on the go’.

 Coming up with a nutritional lunchbox and having food items that are easy, appealing to eat and also store well in a lunch box can be a challenge.
 Being familiar with The Australian Guide to Healthy Eating and recommended daily servings can assist with incorporating the five core food groups into your lunchbox.

 The bulk of foods in a lunchbox should come from: